Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Large behavior of the Feynman amplitudes

 we must have:

 and the previous expression \eqref{expression} becomes, introducing the dimensionless function $\bar{\tau}^\star(0)={\tau}^\star(0)/\Lambda^{2\eta}$:

-This expression provides a first important intermediate statement.
+This expression provides the first important intermediate statement.
 Indeed, we see that each term of the sum involves increasing the power of $d\iota(d)$.
-Therefore the existence of an interesting large $d$ limit imply the existence of an appropriate rescaling of the coupling constant, ensuring that each leading order terms in $1/d$ receives the same weight.
+Therefore the existence of an interesting large $d$ limit implies the existence of an appropriate rescaling of the coupling constant, ensuring that each leading order term in $1/d$ receives the same weight.
 The rescaling can be read directly from the previous expression, and we summarize this result as an intermediate statement: \begin{lemma} In the melonic sector, the $d\to \infty$ limit exist for the classical action with rescaled coupling $\lambda\to g/d\iota(d)$:

-\end{lemma} Now, we move on to the main statement of this section, the resummation theorem, providing an explicit expression for the large $d$ melonic two point function.
+\end{lemma} Now, we move on to the main statement of this section, the resummation theorem, providing an explicit expression for the large $d$ melonic two-point function.
 The trick to resum the complicated expression given by \eqref{intermediatesum} use the generalized Leibniz formula:

 such that \eqref{intermediatesum} can be rewritten as:

 This expression leads to a transcendental equation thanks to the well-known Lagrange inversion theorem, which state that: \begin{theorem}\textbf{Lagrange inversion theorem.} Let $f$ be a $\mathcal{C}^{\infty}$ function and $z$ be a function of the variables $x$, $y$ and $f$ as: